 Summer's finest: Breezy days, chirping birds and the outdoor patio at The Whip Tavern.
 Join us to revel in the weather while enjoying excellent British pub fare and a fine selection of beers.
-OPEN II:00AM ~ MIDNIGHT CLOSED TUESDAY 1383 North Chatham Road West Marlborough, Pennsylvania 19320 610.383.0600 thewhiptavern.com
+TAVERN Open II:00AM ~ MIDNIGHT CLOSED TUESDAY 1383 North Chatham Road West Marlborough, Pennsylvania 19320 610.383.0600 thewhiptavern.com

-- Preschool 6th grade programs balance academic instruction, indoor/outdoor play and the arts - Small group, personalized instruction at all grade levels - · Full and half day preschool and kindergarten - 2 minutes from Media, PA
+- Preschool-6th grade programs balance academic instruction, indoor/outdoor play and the arts - Small group, personalized instruction at all grade levels - Full and half day preschool and kindergarten - 2 minutes from Media, PA theschoolinrosevalley.org 20 School Lane • Rose Valley, PA 19063 admissions@theschoolinrosevalley.org 610.566.1088 📑 🐻 Call or email for a personal tour!

-theschoolinrosevalley.org

-20 School Lane • Rose Valley, PA 19063 admissions@theschoolinrosevalley.org 610.566.1088

-Call or email for a personal tour!

-Wilmington Friends School Quaker matters.
+Ouaker matters.
 Come see why.
-Ask about our lower school Genius Time, Visit us at wilmingtonfriends.org or call 302.576.2930 to customize your tour.
-Wilmington Friends School serves Makerspace, and 1:1 Laptop program children in preschool through 12th grade.

-OPEN HOUSE

-Tuesday, October 18, 2016 Thursday, October 20, 2016 Saturday, November 12, 2016 Sunday, April 23, 2017

-610-688-7337

-www.devonprep.com pkane@devonprep.com

-SCHOLARSHIP/ ENTRANCE EXAM

-Beginning at 8:30 AM Saturday, October 22, 2016 Saturday, October 30, 2016 Sunday, December 11, 2016 Sunday, January 29, 2017 Sunday, February 5, 2017

-Devon Prep is a private, Catholic, college preparatory school for young men in grades 6 through 12, conducted by the Piarist Fathers
+Visit us at wilmingtonfriends.org or call 302.576.2930 to customize your tour.
+Wilmington Friends School serves children in preschool through 12th grade. about our low Friends School DEVON PREP Educating Boys.
+Graduating Leaders.
+Inspiring Young Men to be Responsible and Compassionate Leaders.
+OPEN HOUSE Tuesday, October 18, 2016 Thursday, October 20, 2016 Saturday, November 12, 2016 Sunday, April 23, 2017 610-688-7337 www.devonprep.com pkane@devonprep.com Devon Prep is a private, Catholic, college preparatory school for young men in grades 6 through 12, conducted by the Piarist Fathers.
+INDEPENDENT SCHOOLS' SPRING SPORTS ROUND-UP Edwin Malet HIGHLIGHTS FROM BASEBALL.
+SOFTBALL.
+LACROSSE AND TENNIS OCAL INDEPENDENT SCHOOLS COMPLETED their spring sports seasons in outstanding fashion, scoring successes in baseball, softball, lacrosse and tennis.

-Friends & School

-INDEPENDENT SCHOOLS' SPRING SPORTS ROUND-UP

-Edwin Malet

-HIGHLIGHTS FROM BASEBALL, SOFTBALL, LACROSSE AND TENNIS

-OCAL INDEPENDENT SCHOOLS COMPLETED their spring sports seasons in outstanding fashion, scoring successes in baseball, softball, lacrosse and tennis.
 Several boys and girls were standouts and are headed to promising college careers-on and off the playing fields.

-BASEBALL AND SOFTBALL

-The Molvern Prep Friors wound up their baseball season with a 29-6 record and won the Inter-Ac League.
+BASEBALL AND SOFTBALL The Malvern Prep Friars wound up their baseball season with a 29-6 record and won the Inter-Ac League.
 Shane Muntz, their junior catcher, earned a batting average well above .400, a slugging percentage over .800, 5 home runs and 24 RBIs-an amazing season, which he punctuated with a scholarship at Wake Forest.
 Teammate and outfielder Chance DiFebbo will play ball at University of Delaware next year.
 And Billy Corcoran, the sophomore pitcher, has several more seasons with the Friars but has already committed to the University of Pittsburgh.
 Finishing the year with a 15-3 record, Padua Academy took first place in Delaware's Catholic League.
 Kierstin Fallers, center fielder, had a batting average topping .650 over her four years with the Pandas.
-She's a finalist for Delaware's Player-of-the-Year award and headed to Shippensburg University.
+She's a finalist for Delaware's Player-ofthe-Year award and headed to Shippensburg University.
 By the way, lead pitcher, Abby Cunningham, is a junior and a league leader in strikeouts and ERAs.

-LACROSSE

-Ranked #1 in lacrosse in Pennsylvania, the Hoverford School again won the Inter-Ac League Championship, finishing the season 19-5.
+LACROSSE Ranked #1 in lacrosse in Pennsylvania, the Hoverford School again won the Inter-Ac League Championship, finishing the season 19-5.
 Midfielder Dox Aitken is heading to University of Virginia next year; goalie Alex DeMarco to University of Pennsylvania; attackman Forry Smith to Johns Hopkins University; and midfielder Tommy McNamara to Notre Dame.
+SCHOLARSHIP/ ENTRANCE EXAM Beginning at 8:30 AM Saturday, October 22, 2016 Saturday, October 30, 2016 Sunday, December 11, 2016 Sunday, January 29, 2017 Sunday, February 5, 2017